Geeblacck/Geeblacck/README.md

 ## About Me 🚀

-I’m a passionate Junior Frontend Developer with a growing focus on web applications and user-centered design.
+I’m a passionate Junior backend Developer with a growing focus on web applications and user-centered design.
 I enjoy solving problems, writing clean code, and continuously learning new technologies to improve my craft.

 🌱 Currently learning: python
 🔭 Working on: a portfolio website and a task manager app